aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 #### Adding Deadline Pools

 You can add the Workers to Deadline's Pools providing a list of pools as following:

-_**Note:** You will have to create the pools manually using Deadline before submitting jobs.
-See https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html

 ```ts
 const fleet = new SpotEventPluginFleet(this, 'SpotEventPluginFleet', {